The Scientific Committee welcomes the submission of original contributions on the Progress and Controversies in Hydrocephalus.

 - Currently in a clinical Residency program or Fellowship position

-Abstract presenters are required to be physically present in Gothenburg, to deliver their presentation.
+Abstract presenters are required to be physically present in Nagoya, to deliver their presentation.
 Exceptions can be made upon request by the presenter to the Meeting Secretariat at firstname.lastname@example.org.

 Abstracts will not be accepted in any of the following cases:

-- At least one of the authors is not registered and paid the registration fee to the Meeting
+- At least one of the authors is not registered and paid the registration fee to the Meeting, upon receiving confirmation of acceptance of the abstract.

-- Deadline for submission of the abstract (12 May 2022) is not respected
+- Deadline for submission of the abstract (29 April 2024) is not respected.

 Evaluation of Abstracts

-The Scientific Committee reserves the right to change the thematic topic during the abstract evaluation process or even change the presentation type from Oral to E-poster according to the requirements of the scientific programme.
+The Scientific Committee reserves the right to change the thematic topic during the abstract evaluation process or even change the presentation type from Oral to Oral-flash or e-Poster according to the requirements of the scientific programme.